printtracker/public-documentation/docs/webadmin/reporting-and-analysis/custom-reports.md

 * [Current Meter](#current-meter) - Returns the previously mentioned device information along with columns for the most recent meter read of the device.
 To learn more about the schema design for meter reads, see [Meter Read Table Schema](#meter-read-table-schema).
 * [Volume Analysis](#volume-analysis) - Returns the previously mentioned device information along with columns for the first meter and last meter reads in a specified date range.
 This report is useful for comparing the volume changes in different meters over time.
 * [Billing Period](#billing-period) - Returns the same information as the Volume Analysis report but allows the user to specify a single billing date.
 All devices that have been configured to bill on the specified date will be returned in the report.
+* [Estimated Depletion (On-demand)](#estimated-depletion-on-demand) - Returns a list of devices and the estimated depletion dates for their supplies.
 * [Device History](device-history.md) - This report type is only accessible on a per-device basis.
 We will not cover this report type in this section, for more details and how to use it, see [Viewing Device History](device-history.md#viewing-device-history).

 ## Report Types